-- 1 large onion , sliced
+- 1 large onion chopped

-- 1 yellow bell pepper
+- 1 poblano pepper chopped

 - 1 can refried beans

-- 8 large flour tortillas
+- 8 12" flour tortillas

-- 2 cups cheddar cheese
+- 2 cups Monterey Jack cheese

-- Sour cream
+- sour cream

-Once beef is fork tender, remove from slow cooker with a fork and shred.
+- Once beef is fork tender, remove from slow cooker with a fork and shred.

-Lay tortillas out on the counter and evenly divide hot refried beans and beef mixture in the center of each.
+- Lay tortillas out on the counter and evenly divide hot refried beans and beef mixture in the center of each.
 Wrap tortillas (if you don't know how, most packages of tortillas will have directions on wrapping).

-Serve with desired toppings.
+- Serve with desired toppings.

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.